Development Guides Home >> Guide to WHM Plugins

 Introduction

 Access Control Lists (ACLs) limit the features that WHM users can access.
-Each ACL represents permissions that the root
+Each ACL represents permissions that the root user can grant to other WHM accounts (resellers).

 - Server administrators can define ACLs in WHM's Edit Reseller Nameservers and Privileges interface ( WHM >> Home >> Resellers >> Edit Reseller Nameservers and Privileges ).